LooninS/OverTheWire-Devlog/bandit8-9.md

 The password for the next level is stored in the file data.txt and is the only line of text that occurs only once
 ***
 ### Approach
-I have absolutely no idea how to do it and I dont know any of the commands given in "Commands you may need to solve this level" section.
+I had absolutely no idea how to tackle this one.
+The "Commands you may need to solve this level" section listed several tools I'd never used before, so I did what any reasonable person would do: I asked ChatGPT to explain each one.

-Naturally, I asked ChatGPT to tell me a little bit about each of them.
-It seems that `uniq` is closest to what we need.
-So, I decided to use `man` it.
+After reading through the explanations, `uniq` seemed like the most promising candidate for finding unique lines.
+Time to dive deeper with `man uniq`:
 ```markdown
 UNIQ(1)

 NAME
        uniq - report or omit repeated lines
 ```
-So I went ahead and did this
+So, I ran `uniq` on the `data.txt` file
 ```bash
 bandit8@bandit:~$ uniq -u data.txt #-u or --unique only print unique lines
 ```
-But the result is no different from using `cat data.txt`.
+But wait... the output looked identical to just running `cat data.txt`.
 What went wrong?

-Let use man again
+Back to the manual I went, and there was the crucial detail I'd missed:
 ```markdown

 DESCRIPTION
        Filter adjacent matching lines from INPUT (or standard input), writing to OUTPUT (or standard output).
 ```
-It seems it can only filter adjacent matching lines, and therefore data.txt must be sorted first.
-Obviously for that we use `sort` command
+And there is the issue, the `uniq` only works on lines next to each other.
+So, I had to use `sort` to sort the lines in the file.

 ```bash
 bandit8@bandit:~$ sort data.txt